pallets/jinja/docs/intro.rst

 Jinja2 needs at least **Python 2.4** to run.
 Additionally a working C-compiler that can create python extensions should be installed for the debugger.
-If no C-compiler is available the `ctypes`_ module should be installed.
+If no C-compiler is available and you are using Python 2.4 the `ctypes`_ module should be installed.

 .. _ctypes: http://python.net/crew/theller/ctypes/